Can critical thinking competitions change the way classrooms work?

 New H-1B visa rules put international teachers at risk: What you need to know about the impact on US classrooms.

-How new H-1B fees could disrupt international teacher recruitment in US schools (AI Image) Rural and under-resourced school districts in the United States may face major staffing challenges as changes to the federal H-1B visa program increase costs and create uncertainty for hiring international teachers.
-According to Newsweek, experts have warned that districts are already…
+[ad_1] How new H-1B fees could disrupt international teacher recruitment in US schools (AI Image) Rural and under-resourced school districts in the United States may face major staffing challenges as changes to the federal H-1B visa program increase costs and create uncertainty for hiring international teachers.
+According to Newsweek, experts have warned that districts are…

 Read More